microsoft/pxt-microbit/docs/projects/reaction-time/code.md

 ## Step 7: Display feedback to reaction

-Add some code to detect when the player presses the **GND** foil with one hand and and the **P1** pin with the other.
+Add some code to detect when the player presses the **GND** foil with one hand and the **P1** pin with the other.
 This code detects the circuit connection and shuts off the timer.
 Also, add code to have the @boardname@ read the time in milliseconds from when the timer starts and the circuit is completed.
 This code also detects if there is a correct reaction or false start if pin **P1** is pressed.

 Let's display one of two images if pin **P1** is pressed.
 The first image displays if the player correctly completes the circuit between **GND** and **P1**.
-This means a that correct reaction occurred to complete the circuit with pin **P1** pressed after the randomly generated LED appears.
+This means that a correct reaction occurred to complete the circuit with pin **P1** pressed after the randomly generated LED appears.

 The second image displays if the player completes a circuit between **GND** and **P1** but on a false start.
 A false start is detected if the player completes a circuit if pin **P1** is pressed before the LED randomly appears at its random x, y coordinate.
 Modify the code to include the actions for the pin **P1** event: